-Are you having problems with your coolant temperature gauge staying on cold, even if the car engine obviously is warm?
+Are you having problems with your coolant temperature gauge staying on cold, even if the car engine is obviously warm?

 In this article, we will talk about the coolant temperature gauge and what you can do if this issue occurs.